Greyhound Trust: Funding

 The Greyhound Trust is an independent charity, funded entirely by donation.
 The Greyhound Board of Great Britain contributes £200 to the homing of Greyhounds who enter the Greyhound Trust through its Greyhound Retirement Scheme (which is match funding in addition to the £200 that the owner of the Greyhound has paid towards the cost of homing their Greyhound through the scheme).
 The GBGB through the British Greyhound Racing Fund (BGRF) no longer provide an annual grant (which was previously £1.3 million in 2019) to Greyhound Trust, which was derived from a voluntary levy paid by a selection of bookmakers, instead directing part of that funding to the Greyhound Retirement Scheme, but with more emphasis now being placed on owners to contribute.
 The remaining donors are the general public, through national and local level fundraising initiatives and around 20% of the Trust's funding comes from gifts left to the Trust in wills.

-Greyhounds as pets

-A greyhound is the original low-maintenance companion animal.
-Despite their well-deserved reputation as formidable athletes, they do not require large amounts of exercise: the vast majority are perfectly content with two short walks a day and they just love to relax on a comfortable bed.

-They are short haired dogs and require little grooming.
-Many people who suffer from an allergic reaction to dogs in general may find that greyhounds do not have this effect.
-Greyhounds are placid animals and therefore are particularly good with children; they also make excellent pets for the elderly because they do not require large amounts of exercise.
-Contrary to popular belief, some greyhounds can live with cats and other small animals.
-Older dogs, whilst perhaps not as appealing as younger dogs, still make excellent pets.